pandalone/pandalone/README.rst

 :License:       `EUPL 1.1+ <https://joinup.ec.europa.eu/software/page/eupl>`_

-*pandalone* is a python library to facilitate writing reconfigurable tasks that process hierarchical data, such as json, hdf5, pandas or plain- dictionaries.
+*pandalone* is a python library to facilitate writing reconfigurable tasks that process hierarchical data, such as json, hdf5, pandas or plain-dictionaries.

 .. _end-opening:
 .. contents:: Table of Contents